himanshu18701/life-skills-track/technical_paper.md

 ## 4. Interface Segregation Principle

 The Interface Segregation Principle says that big interfaces should be divided into smaller ones.
-This way, classes that use these interfaces only need to worry about the specific methods they actually need, making things simpler and more focused.
+This way, classes that use these interfaces only need to worry about the specific methods they need, making things simpler and more focused.

 ```java
 interface Vehicle {